Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops

-The p-value representing the significance of node-set is given by: In the above equation $G$ is fixed but ${\mathcal{G}}$ is random with distribution given by the null model $\Prob$ and each $B$ represents the candidate set to be tested.
+In the above equation $G$ is observed but ${\mathcal{G}}$ is random with \jf{a} distribution given by the null model $\Prob$ and \jf{with each $B$ representing} the candidate set to be tested.
 When the observed value of $S(u,{B},\mathcal{G})$ is much larger than the expected value, expressed as $S(u,B,G)$, the p-value is low.
-Low p-values are rejected in an iterative fashion as to allow the formation of node-sets with edges that are consistently significantly connected to each other.
+Low p-values are rejected in an iterative fashion \jf{so} as to allow the formation of node-sets with edges that are consistently significantly connected to each other.
 We define these sets as communities.

-The iterative method is described as follows: for each $u \in [n]$, given a set $B$ (or denoted by $B_k$ at $k^{th}$ iteration if each iteration step is indexed), we find all counties that are connected to the present set, then p-values are imputed for members of the candidate set $B$ and repeatedly tested until the set becomes stable upon sequential iterations:
+The iterative method is described as follows: for each $u \in [n]$, given a set $B$ (or denoted by $B_k$ at $k^{th}$ iteration), we find all counties that are connected to the present set, then p-values are imputed for members of the candidate set $B$ and repeatedly tested until the set becomes stable upon sequential iterations:

-\begin{enumeratei} \item calculate p-values $\mathbf{p} = p(u,B, \mathcal{G})$.
-P-value are calculated using a normal approximation of the values of $S(u,B, \mathcal{G})$.
-Details on this part of the procedure are given in appendix \ref{app:ccme_clt} \item obtain threshold $\tau (\mathbf{p})$ using a Benjamini-Hochberg multiple testing procedure .
-The procedure is used for sets of p-values that are obtained through multiple hypothesis testing.
-The rejection method ensures that the expected number of falsely rejected hypotheses divided by the total number of rejected hypotheses ( false discovery rate, or FDR) has a maximum percentage of $\alpha$ \citep{bh_reject} .
-A false discovery rate threshold $\alpha$ of 5\% is common in many applications, however, for community detection, however, we find empirically that such a threshold should be lower to avoid excess overlaps. \item the next set reached by the iteration is defined as $B' = \{ u: p(u,B, \mathcal{G}) \leq \tau (\mathbf{p}) \}$ \end{enumeratei}
+\begin{enumeratei} \item Calculate p-values $\mathbf{p} = p(u,B, \mathcal{G})$. \jf{P-values} are calculated using a normal approximation for the distribution of $S(u,B, \mathcal{G})$.
+Details on this part of the procedure are given in Appendix \ref{app:ccme_clt} \item \ch{Obtain threshold $\tau (\mathbf{p})$ using a Benjamini-Hochberg multiple testing procedure \cite{bh_reject}}. \ch{The procedure is used for sets of p-values that are obtained through multiple hypothesis testing.
+The rejection method ensures that the expected number of falsely rejected hypotheses divided by the total number of rejected hypotheses ( false discovery rate, or FDR) has a maximum percentage of $\alpha$.
+A false discovery rate threshold $\alpha$ of 0.05 is common in many applications, but for community detection we find empirically that such a threshold should be lower to avoid excess overlaps.} \item The next set reached by the iteration is defined as $B' = \{ u: p(u,B, \mathcal{G}) \leq \tau (\mathbf{p}) \}$ \end{enumeratei}